-6.238.
 Ambition: Biodiversity and Accessibility - seeking to enhance the rural coastal setting and provide habitats for wildlife whilst improving access to the coastline and countryside.

-- 6.239.
-The National Planning Policy Framework, paragraph 118, requires the achievement of net environmental gains.
-Under the Environment Bill (2019) the biodiversity value of a development must exceed the predevelopment biodiversity value of the onsite habitat by "at least" 10%. - 6.240.
-In the open countryside of Blakeney there are a number of small spinneys.
+- 6.182 The National Planning Policy Framework, paragraph 118(2019) (paragraph 174 of NPPF 2021), requires the achievement of net environmental gains.
+Under the Environment Bill (2019), which now forms the Environment Act 2021, the biodiversity value of a development must exceed the predevelopment biodiversity value of the onsite habitat by "at least" 10%. - 6.183 In the open countryside of Blakeney there are a number of small spinneys.
 The tree belts and hedge corridors connecting these separate elements are important.
-In recent years, infill housing development has resulted in the removal of orchards and ornamental trees. - 6.241.
-Blakeney parish contains many small parcels of deciduous woodland (such as the beech trees with their significant colony of rooks) adjacent to the Parish Church, the school and at the Old Rectory. - 6.242.
-Away from the High Street there are the remnants of lines of trees - predominantly scots pine bordering houses on Rectory Lane, Back Lane, Cley to Stiffkey Road and south of the Blakeney Hotel.
-At the edge of the village, the corridor of land running through agricultural land from Morston Road south east towards the Wiveton Downs is designated as a SSSI.
-This includes patches of calcareous grassland overlying glacial deposits and includes the named locations of
+In recent years, infill housing development has resulted in the removal of orchards and ornamental trees. - 6.184 Blakeney parish contains many small parcels of deciduous woodland (such as the beech trees with their significant colony of rooks) adjacent to the Parish Church, the school and at the Old Rectory. - 6.185 Away from the High Street there are the remnants of lines of trees predominantly Scots pine - bordering houses on Rectory Lane, Back Lane, Cley to Stiffkey Road and south of the Blakeney Hotel.
+At the edge of the village, the corridor of land running through agricultural land from Morston Road south-east towards the Wiveton Downs is designated as a SSSI.
+This includes patches of calcareous grassland overlying glacial deposits and includes the named locations of Blakeney Downs, Kettle Hill, New Barn and a portion of Wiveton Downs.

-Blakeney Downs, Kettle Hill, New Barn and a portion of Wiveton Downs.
+6.186 Public open areas associated with new developments should be stocked with native tree, plant and grass species to compensate for losses resulting from the development.
+Extensive and uninterrupted use of walls and paving detracts from promoting and sustaining a greener environment.

-- 6.243.
-Public open areas associated with new developments should be stocked with native tree, plant and grass species to compensate for losses resulting from the development.
-Extensive and uninterrupted use of walls and paving detracts from promoting and sustaining a greener environment. - 6.244.
-The network of wildlife corridors within and around the village need to be managed to ensure they are preserved, restored and enhanced for the benefit of wildlife and the enjoyment of residents.
-These corridors include footpaths and roadside verges with trees and plants alongside them. - 6.245.
-Taking full account of wildlife needs, effective management and maintenance of hedgerows, field boundaries, plus woodlands and spinneys, should be strongly encouraged as a way of promoting biodiversity.
+6.187 The network of wildlife corridors within and around the village need to be managed to ensure they are preserved, restored and enhanced for the benefit of wildlife and the enjoyment of residents.
+These corridors include footpaths and roadside verges with trees and plants alongside them.